laanwj/adlmidi/README.md

   to other MIDI sources (like games, keyboards or sequencer programs) with `aconnect` or the interface of the program itself.
 * A legend showing what instrument is active on what MIDI channel
 * Selectable OPL3 emulator (using `-emu=...`).
 Due to different approximations of the hardware, the emulators have a slightly different FM sound.
+They also differ in CPU usage.
   * `dbopl`: Old DOSBOX OPL3, which uses some floating-point math.
   * `dboplv2`: New DOSBOX OPL3 which is fully based on fixed-point math (default, as in ADLMIDI).
   * `vintage`: 'That vintage tone' emulator by Robson Cozendey ported to C++